Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela

 The Trump administration has justified the military action as a necessary escalation to stem the flow of drugs into the United States.

-But several senators, Democrats and some Republicans, have indicated their dissatisfaction with the administration’s rationale and questioned the legality of the action.
+But several senators, Democrats and some Republicans, have questioned the legality of Trump's action.
 They view it as a potential overreach of executive authority in part because the military was used for law enforcement purposes.

+Democratic Sen. Adam Schiff of California said he’s drafting a war powers resolution aimed at preventing U.S. troops from engaging in further strikes until formally authorized by Congress.

+Schiff said he was concerned “these lawless killings are just putting us at risk” and could prompt another country to target U.S. forces without proper justification.

 The Trump administration has claimed self-defense as a legal justification for the first strike, with Secretary of State Marco Rubio arguing the drug cartels "pose an immediate threat" to the nation.